 The faculty unit member will be notified no later than April 1 of the year in which the faculty unit member is being considered for change in rank, of whether the president will accept the recommendation for change in rank.
 If the president intends to reject a recommended change in rank, the president will, upon receipt prior to April 15 of a written request, within fifteen (15) working days of the request provide reasons in writing for the decision.
-The reasons given shall be substantive in nature and shall transcend the mere fact of the recommendations by the department head, dean or vice president by including the opinions of the president from the information available to him or her.
-The right to obtain reasons shall not expand the rights and limitations under § 7.8.
+The reasons given will be substantive in nature and will transcend the mere fact of the recommendations by the department head, dean or vice president by including the opinions of the president from the information available to him or her.
+The right to obtain reasons will not expand the rights and limitations under § 7.8.

-Deadlines to bring any grievance arising from the denial of promotion shall run from the time that the president notifies the faculty unit member of the intended recommendation to the Board; provided that where a faculty unit member requests a statement of reasons, the deadlines shall run from the time that the president deposits in the United States mail the writing that sets forth the reasons for the denial.
+Deadlines to bring any grievance arising from the denial of promotion will run from the time that the president notifies the faculty unit member of the intended recommendation to the Board; provided that where a faculty unit member requests a statement of reasons, the deadlines will run from the time that the president provides notice, pursuant to § 22.9, of setting forth the reasons for the denial.